shaaaaame/SuperBasicServer/README.md

 # A very simple webapp
 This webapp has been setup for you to easily run a local server.
 But you still need to set up your local environment first.
+You can preview what your app will look like at the end of my guide here: https://basilapp.xyz

 **NOTE**: I have not uploaded the machine learning model to this repository, as Git shouldn't really be used for large objects.

 ## Setup
+I recommend that you fork this to your own account first, and then clone it.
+This way you can push updates to your own repo!

 To set this up, make sure you have Python 3.7.9 installed - don't use 3.9 because certain libraries aren't available for the version yet.
 You can get it from here: https://www.python.org/downloads/release/python-379/ - be careful of your existing python installation!
 Might be a good idea to uninstall your old one first.